AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/settings.md

 **Multi attempts**

-Select **Settings** > **General** > **Multiple Attempts. **
+Select **Settings** > **General** > **Multiple Attempts**.

-If you enable the ‘Multi Attempts’ check box, then the Authors can set ‘Multiple attempts’ for interactive e-learning courses or modules .On selecting the second checkbox, administrators can set ‘Infinite attempts’ by default for any newly created interactive e-learning courses.
+If you enable the 'Multi Attempts' check box, then the Authors can set 'Multiple attempts' for interactive e-learning courses or modules .On selecting the second checkbox, administrators can set 'Infinite attempts' by default for any newly created interactive e-learning courses.

 ![](assets/admin-config.png)